dataflowr/notebooks/README.md

    -  PyTorch Tiny NERF [tiny_nerf_extended.ipynb](https://github.com/dataflowr/notebooks/blob/master/nerf/tiny_nerf_extended.ipynb)

+## Usage

+If you want to run locally, follow the instructions of [Module 0 - Running the notebooks locally](https://dataflowr.github.io/website/modules/0-sotfware-installation/)

+## 2020 version of the course
 Archives are available on the archive-2020 branch.

-## Usage

-If you want to run locally:

-    python3 -m venv dldiy  # If you want to install packages in a virtualenv source dldiy/bin/activate

-    pip install -r requirements.txt  # Install PyTorch and others python -m notebook  # Run notebook environment